chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 ![EAS Concepts](/images/docs/eas-concepts.png)

 ## Health Checks
 To maximize the utility of the Chef Automate EAS Applications feature, it is recommended to implement meaningful health check hooks for your services.
 When a health check hook returns a status other than “OK”, Chef Automate will display the output of the hook along with the status, so it is recommended to include useful debugging information in the output of the health checks when returning a “critical”, “warning”, or “unknown” status result.
-Further information about writing habitat health check hooks can be found in the habitat documentation.
+Further information about writing habitat health check hooks can be found in the (https://www.habitat.sh/docs/reference/#related-article-runtime-settings "habitat documentation").

 ## Habitat Named Service Groups
 To minimize Habitat network gossip overhead, it is currently recommended that each deployment (as defined above) use a separate Habitat network.
 When using this architecture, the Habitat named service groups feature is only useful in some edge case situations, such as when running multiple discrete clusters of the same software within a single application.
 Therefore, in most cases, it is recommended to not use this feature and leave the service group name at the default setting (default).